ChameleonCloud/docs/source/technical/networks.rst

 Creating a Network
 __________________

-You can create a Network using the command:
+You can create an *Isolated* VLAN Network using the command:

 .. code-block:: bash

-   openstack network create <network_name>
+   openstack network create --provider-network-type vlan --provider-physical-network physnet1 <network_name>

 You may receive output that appears like this: